CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 1. Configure auto labeling
 1. Create and publish a DKE label for highly confidential content
 1. Enable Microsoft Purview integration in Defender for Cloud Apps
-1. Create a file policy to auto-label externally shared files

 ## Task 1 – Enable support for sensitivity labels